rtrvrtg/owlcarousel1-pseudoplugins/README.md

 `callbackMap` represents a map (as a Javascript object) of callbacks that map to Owl Carousel events, such as `afterInit`, `afterUpdate` and so on.
 A callback can be a function, a name of a reusable function (we'll get to that soon), or an array of a mix of the two.

 `reusableFunctions` is a map (as a Javascript object) of names of reusable functions to said functions.
+Keep in mind that you can do nested maps as long as your maps are always Javascript objects, and you call them using dot-separated strings eg. `foo.bar.baz`.

 ### Example